braye/website/content/post/testing.md

 This is a hugo site that I threw together in ten minutes.
 This is a test post on said hugo site that I threw together in ten minutes.

 I'll probably use this website to write about linux and stuff.
 I find nowadays that writing things down tends to help me organize my thoughts.
 It's also giving me the warm fuzzy feelings inside when I recognize that I'm publishing content on the internet without the help of anyone but my ISP.
-This is old-school hosting, from my house on an old computer.
+Just HTML and CSS, from my house on an old computer.
 No runtimes, compute platforms, etc. in the way.
-Just me and the computer.

-Terry A Davis's analogy about the OS as a motorcycle comes to mind.
-What a crazy, gifted man who just couldn't get the help he needed.
+(yes i know hugo needs the go runtime, shhhhh.)

 # Hey, who the hell starts a blog in 2021 anyway?